MLanguage/mlang/examples/python/README.md

 ### Using the generated Python file

-The generated Python file generates one function, `extracted`, taking as an argument a dictionary whose keys are the input variables declared in the `.m_spec` file.
+The generated Python file provides one function, `extracted`, taking as an argument a dictionary whose keys are the input variables declared in the `.m_spec` file.
 The function returns a dictionary of the output variables, or just a single value if there is only one output variable declared.
 Caution: the returned value